json-everything/json-everything-docs/_docs/schema/serialization.md

 - `OutputFormat` configures the JSON Schema output format to be used.
 By default, this value is `Flag` (the same as on `EvaluationOptions`).
 - `RequireFormatValidation` will validate the `format` keyword when set to true.
 By default `format` is an annotation.
-- `Log` will set an `ILog` implementation to report schema debugging information.
-By default, no log is set.

 ## Declaring a JSON Schema for a type {#schema-deserialization-attribute-usage}